sspiers/hello-world/readme.txt

 Third line of text
 Fourth line of text
 Fifth line of text
-Sixth line of text with speeling eroor
+Sixth line of text with spelling error corrected